sjoerdvankreel/firefly-synth/manual.md

 as "play C5 against an oscillator set to C3".
 After-mod also takes all pitch modulators (cents, unison detuning, raw pitch etc) into account.
 For monophonic mode, on-note really means on-voice-start.
 If you want note-by-note retuning for monophonic, continuous is the way to go.

+## Arpeggiator

+Builds up a note table from the current chord, then loops through that table outputting 1 or more notes on each round.

 ## Feature overview

 See the parameter reference document for details.